simon-techkid/SpotifyGPX/README.md

 SpotifyGPX does not exchange your data with any outside parties.
 In other words, the data you feed SpotifyGPX (including your original GPX tracks and Spotify data) is operated on by your computer alone.
 SpotifyGPX does not modify the contents of the files you feed it.
 It will instead create new files representing its calculated data.

+Why don't we just use the Spotify API instead of having users provide JSON?
+The Spotify API only provides us the [last 50 songs](https://developer.spotify.com/documentation/web-api/reference/get-recently-played) played by a user, which is rarely adequate for including their entire journey (if at all).

 ## Requirements